-This delicious easy bread and butter pudding is packed full of flavour and is incredibly easy to quickly prepare and get cooking.
+This delicious easy bread and butter pudding is packed full of flavor and is incredibly easy to prepare and get cooking quickly.
 It will need about 35-45 minutes in the oven but preparing it is dead easy.

 You should keep the leftovers for this pudding as they will reheat well.
-This is perfect if you need a quick and easy breakfast or even just a snack.
+The leftovers are perfect if you need a quick and easy breakfast or even just a snack.

-If you want to see how this bread pudding is done, then be sure to check out the video above.
+If you want to see how to make this bread pudding, then be sure to check out the video below.
 It will take you through everything there is to know for getting this prepared and cooked.

 Easy Bread and Butter Pudding Recipe

 - 8 slices of Bread, buttered

 - 1/2 cup brown sugar

 - ½ cup raisins or dried cranberries

 - ½ tsp. cinnamon, ground

 - Preheat an oven to 170°C or 350°F.